-- \qed I understand that my house design must comply with all sections of The Village by Mirvac Design Guidelines. - □ Approval by the Development Review Panel (DRP) does not guarantee my design complies with the requirements of Wollondilly Shire Council and other statutory requirements and any restrictions, positive covenants and other requirements stipulated within the Section 88b Instrument. - ☐ My house design will need to be re-submitted for assessment under The Village by Mirvac Design Guidelines if the design changes following approval.
+- □ My building designer is aware of The Village, Menangle Design Guidelines. - □ I understand that my house design must comply with all sections of The Village, Menangle Design Guidelines. - □ Approval by the Development Review Panel (DRP) does not guarantee my design complies with the requirements of Wollondilly Shire Council and other statutory requirements and any restrictions, positive covenants and other requirements stipulated within the Section 88b Instrument. - My house design will need to be re-submitted for assessment under The Village, Menangle Design Guidelines if the design changes following approval.